Trinity Rodman

 Trinity Rain Moyer-Rodman (born May 20, 2002) is an American professional soccer player who plays as a forward for the Washington Spirit of the National Women's Soccer League (NWSL) and the United States national team.

-Rodman was selected second by the Spirit in the 2021 NWSL Draft at age 18, making her the youngest draftee in NWSL history at the time.
-She won the NWSL Championship and earned NWSL Rookie of the Year and NWSL Best XI honors in her first season in 2021.
+Rodman was the second overall pick by the Spirit in the 2021 NWSL Draft, becoming the NWSL's youngest draftee at the time at age 18.
+She helped the club win the NWSL Championship and was named the NWSL Rookie of the Year and NWSL Best XI First Team in her debut season.
+She has been named to the NWSL Best XI three times with the Spirit.

-Rodman was named the U.S. Soccer Young Female Player of the Year in 2021 before making her senior international debut the next year.
+Rodman was named the U.S. Soccer Young Female Player of the Year in 2021, making her senior debut for the United States the following year.
 She scored three goals at the 2024 Paris Olympics, where the United States won gold.

 Early life

-Rodman was born in Newport Beach, California, to Michelle Moyer and former professional basketball player Dennis Rodman.
+Trinity Rain Moyer-Rodman was born on May 20, 2002, in Newport Beach, California, to Michelle Moyer and former professional basketball player Dennis Rodman.
 She and her brother, DJ Rodman, were raised primarily by their mother in southern California.
 Rodman has said she went through long stretches without speaking to her father, and she briefly lived with her mother in their car.
 She also has a half-sister.

 Rodman began playing soccer at age four and said it "felt like home" to her as young as seven or eight.
 She was encouraged by her mother and sister to pursue her dream of becoming a professional soccer player.

 Rodman began playing club soccer with SoCal Blues at the age of ten.
 Her team won four national championships in the Elite Clubs National League (ECNL) and maintained a five-year undefeated streak.
 Rodman attended and played for Corona del Mar High School for one year as a freshman before transferring to JSerra Catholic High School in nearby San Juan Capistrano but did not play for the school.

 Rodman initially committed to play collegiate soccer for the UCLA Bruins before deciding to follow her older brother to the Washington State Cougars beginning in the 2020 season.
 However, she never played a match in college as her freshman season was canceled due to the COVID-19 pandemic and she decided to turn professional.